WOFS-for-PM/WOFS/tests/README.md

 # Functions

-This folder is mainly for validating the basic syscalls of HUNTER-KERNEL.
+This folder is mainly for validating the basic syscalls of WOFS-KERNEL.

 - [x] **rw_test.c**: Basic `open`, `read` and `write`.